fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 We observe that even for submissions submitted at the same time-of-day, the scores are inconsistent.
 This means that in general, score does not correlate well with quality.
 And we conclude that a low score of a single submission is not a good indicator for low quality.

-## High Quality Content gets overlooked
+## High Quality Content gets Overlooked

 For a submission to be shown on the front-page, it needs to receive at least two upvotes (in addition to the submitter's vote).
 But most submissions don't get any upvotes at all.
 Here is a distribution of upvote counts for all submissions on HN: